anaconda/anaconda-project/README.md

 # Anaconda Project

-*Anaconda projects are reproducible, executable project directories.*
+*Reproducible, executable project directories.*

 Take any directory full of stuff that you're working on; web apps, scripts, Jupyter notebooks, data files, whatever it may be.

-By adding an `anaconda-project.yml` to this project directory, you can tell [conda](https://github.com/conda/conda) how to run it.
+By adding an `anaconda-project.yml` to this project directory, you can tell the Anaconda platform how to run it.
+The simplest way to run it, using command line tools, is `anaconda-project run`.

+Anaconda projects should run in the same way on your machine, on a colleague's machine, or when deployed to a server.

 Running an Anaconda project executes a command specified in the `anaconda-project.yml` (any arbitrary commands can be configured).

-`anaconda-project.yml` also tells conda how to automate project setup; conda can establish all prerequisite conditions for the project's commands to execute successfully.
+`anaconda-project.yml` automates project setup; Anaconda can establish all prerequisite conditions for the project's commands to execute successfully.
 These conditions could include:

  * creating a conda environment with certain packages in it
  * prompting the user for passwords or other configuration